-- (a) Comileted Violation.
-If acts constituting a violation are complete and the violation is not of an ongoing nature, the Enforcement Notice shall include a statement of the facts and conduct constituting the violation, the amount of an imposed fine, if any, a warning not to repeat the unlawful activity and a statement that a hearing on the findings of violation or size of the fine is available if the CRM Administrator is so requested, in writing, within seven (7) days of service of the Enforcement Notice. - Continuin.
-Violation.
-If acts constituting a violation are of an ongoing nature or likely to be repeated, Enforcement Notice shall include a statement of facts and conduct constituting the violation, a statement of an imposed, continuing fine, if any, an order to cease and desist the activity giving rise to a violation, a warning that additional fines may be imposed for failure to cease and desist the prohibited activity and a statement that an Enforcement Hearing on the findin of violation or size of the fine is available if the CRM Administrator is so requeste, in writing, within seven (7) days of service of the Enforcement Notice. - (ii).
-Resoonse to Notice.
-If the party to whom Enforcement Notice is sent objects to the finding of violation, or seeks an Enforcement Hearing on the fine, he shall submit a written response to the Enforcement Hearing within seven (7) days of service of the Enforcement Notice.
+- (a) Completed Violation.
+If acts constituting a violation are complete and the violation is not of an ongoing nature, the Enforcement Notice shall include a statement of the facts and conduct constituting the violation, the amount of an imposed fine, if any, a warning not to repeat the unlawful activity and a statement that a hearing on the findings of violation of size of the fine is available if the CRM Administrator is so requested, in writing, within seven (7) days of service of the Enforcement Notice. - (b) Continuing Violation.
+If acts constituting a violation are o an ongoing nature or likely to be repeated, the Enforcement Notice shall include a statement of facts and conduct constituting the violation, a statement of an imposed, continuing fine, if any, an order to cease and desist the activity giving rise to a violation, a warning that additional fines may be imposed for failure to cease and desist the prohibited activity and a statement that an Enforcement Hearing on the finding of violation or size of the fine is available if the CRM Administrator is so requested, in writing, within seven (7) days of service of the Enforcement Notice. - (ii).
+Response to Notice.
+If the party to whom Enforcement Notice is sent objects to the inding of violation, or seeks an Enforcement Hearing on the fine, he shall submit a written response to the Enforcement Hearing within seven (7) days of service of the Enforcement Notice.
 Failure to provide written response or to demand an Enforcement Hearing within the prescribed period shall be deemed a waiver of defenses and the right to an Enforcement Hearing and the fine, as set in the Enforcement Notice, shall upon expiration of the seven (7) day period, become immediately due and payable to the CNMI Treasurer.
 All fines shall be paid by check made payable to the Treasurer of the CNMI.
 A copy of the payment receipt shall be provided the CRM Office by the violator.

-- F. Determination of Fines.
+- Determination of Fines.
 The CRM Administrator shall, in his sound discretion, set fines in an amount calculated to compel compliance with applicable law and shall consider the value of the existing and potential value of the damage to the environment proximately caused by the violation.
 In no event, however, shall any fine imposed exceed the ceiling imposed by Section 12 of P.L.
-3-47. - G. Enforcement Hearing.
+3-47. - Enforcement Hearing.
 If a written response to an Enforcement Notice is filed with the CRM Office requesting an Enforcement Hearing, an Enforcement Hearing shall be conducted by CRM Administrator in accordance with the provisions of Section 8(D).
 The decision of the CRM Administrator shall be final as within the CRM Program.
-Appeal from an enforcement decision shall be directed to the Appeals Board within thirty (30) days following issuance of a written enforcement decision by the CRM Administrator. - H. Enforcement by Commonwealth Trial Court.
+Appeal from an enforcement decision shall be directed to the Appeals Board within thirty (30) days following issuance of a written enforcement decision by the CRM Administrator. - Enforcement by Commonwealth Trial Court.
 Fines and cease and desist orders issued by the CRM Administrator for purposes of enforcement constitute official agency orders and must be complied with by persons determined in violation of CRM Program policies or CRM Permit conditions.
-In the event fines are imposed or cease and desist orders issued, and compliance with either is refused, the CRM Administrator may [shall have the power to] file in the Commonwealth Trial Court seeking court enforcement. - [(i).
-Attorney General Representation.
-Whenever it is necessary for the CRM Administrator to file an action in the Commonwealth Trial Court for enforcement of imposed fines or cease or desist orders, he shall be advised and represented by the Office of the Attorney General. - (a) Collection of Civil Fines.
-The CRM Administrator shall, with the advise and representation of the Attorney General, file an action in the Commonwealth Trial Court for nonpayment of fines imposed. - (b) Cease and Desist Orders.
-The CRM Administrator shall, with the advise and representation of the Attorney General, file an action for injunctive relief in the Commonwealth Trial Court for failure to comply with a cease and desist order.] - I. Enforcement by Criminal Prosecutions.
+In the event fines are imposed or cease and desist orders issued, and compliance with either is refused, the CRM Administrator may file in the Commonwealth Trial Court seeking court enforcement. - Enforcement by Criminal Prosecutions.
 If the CRM Administrator has reason to believe that a person in violation of CRM Program policies or CRM Permit conditions has committed criminal offense within the definition provided in CNMI P.L.
 3-47 §12, he shall promptly submit a report of the violation to the Attorney General.